-The Water Research Library situated at Manly Vale (telephone 948 0261) which is closely associated with the Physical Sciences Library.

-The library at the Royal Military College, Duntroon, ACT, serving the Faculty of Military Studies.
+- The Water Reference Library situated at Manly Vale (telephone 948 0261) which is closely associated with the Physical Sciences Library. - The library at the Australian Defence Force Academy, ACT, serving the Faculty of Military Studies.

 Each library provides reference and lending services to staff and students and each of the libraries on the Kensington campus is open throughout the year during the day and evening periods.
 The exact hours of opening vary during the course of the academic year.
+For recorded hours of opening telephone 697 2687.